 Passchendaele was a word I grew up with because that was where my grandmother’s favourite brother died.

-My grandmother’s been gone from this world herself now for almost 50 years, but I can see her plainly in my mind’s eye, sitting in her rocking chair in her little fibro housing commission cottage at Glendale.
+My grandmother’s been gone from this world herself now for more than 50 years, but I can see her plainly in my mind’s eye, sitting in her rocking chair in her little fibro housing commission cottage at Glendale, Newcastle, NSW.

 She didn’t talk much to adults about Uncle Jack; maybe because she got more than a bit misty when she thought about him.
 But she told me, when I was a child at her knee, and she let me pore over the fading letters she treasured as souvenirs of his life.
 The baby girl in a big family, Lily Jane Allsopp – my Nanna – adored her brother Jack.
 He signed up, aged 27, in mid-1916, voluntarily taking the first step in a short journey that was to culminate in a fatal walk-on part in one of the First World War’s most dreadful battles.
 He had been a farm-labourer before he signed up, working near Tamworth.

 Looking back through the telescope of her memory, Nanna could see the day Jack stepped out of her life.
 He was dressed and packed, ready to go off to camp.
 As Lily remembered it years later, he sent her down to the shop near their home in Pound St, Grafton, to buy him a jar of Vaseline.
 She ran all the way there and all the way back, but all she saw when she arrived – breathless at the gate, was a car driving out of the street.
 Maybe she saw him wave.

 That was it.
 For the next year-and-a-bit there were cards and letters.
 There was a mass-produced note from the King of England, thanking Jack for his “splendid services characterised by unsurpassed devotion and courage”.
 Jack’s letters were full of mundane chat about mates met in England and elsewhere and the pressing need for money and socks.